CruxConnect/crux-docs/_order/get_orders.md

 term
 : (string) Term can be Order UUID, PO Number or SKU ID

+sent_to_supplier
+: (boolean) True/False to request orders that have been sent to the supplier for fullfillment

 org_uuids
 : (array) An array of Organization Universal Unique Identifiers